Teacher Participation Program and Staff Employment Opportunities

 - Day Camp Counselors – Elementary, Middle and High School Day Camps

-In the Elementary, Middle School and High School camps, engineering undergraduate students help lead teams of 12 to 24 campers in hands-on engineering activities.
-The position involves mentoring student campers, being a a role model leading all activity testing, managing team-to-team activity communications and facilitating teamwork effectiveness.
+In the Elementary, Middle School and High School camps, college students help lead teams of 12 to 24 campers in hands-on engineering activities.
+The position involves mentoring student campers, being a role model leading all activity testing, managing team-to-team activity communications and facilitating teamwork effectiveness.
 Applicants should be enthusiastic, motivated and have experience working with children in a group environment.
+Position pay is $15/ hr and lunches are included when accompanying campers.
+Job Information Flyer Position Update: All positions have been filled.

-- Residence Camp Counselors – High School Residential Camps
+- Residential Camp Counselors – High School Residential Camps

-Residence counselors stay on campus in assigned dorm rooms and are responsible for a group of at least 12 high school rising juniors and seniors.
+Residential counselors live on campus in assigned dorm rooms and are responsible for a group of approximately 10 high school rising juniors and seniors.
 The week begins with a Sunday camp check-in and ends with a Friday departure.
 During the week, counselors plan and implement a variety of social and recreational activities, provide insight into being an engineering student and help campers meet one another.
-Counselors need to be able to lead, take directions and collaborate with peers.
+Counselors need to be able to co-lead groups of campers, take direction from the assistant camp coordinator and collaborate with peer counselors.
 They need to be enthusiastic and have a passion for engineering.
-Previous work with groups of children is preferred.
+Previous experience leading student teams is preferred.
+The position runs from June 13 through July 15 (with the exception of the week of the 4th of July).
+Position pay is a flat rate of $2,400 and includes housing and meals when accompanying campers.
+Update: Only 2 positions are left!

-- Head Residence Counselor – High School Residential Camps
+- Assistant Camp Coordinator – High School Residential Camps

-- Camp Assistants – Elementary, Middle and High School Day Camps
+- Assistant Camp Counselors – Elementary, Middle and High School Day Camps

 Camp assistant duties include preparation of activities and materials, organization of materials and cleanup, and assisting with the supervision of children during outdoor activities, field trips, and movement around campus.
 Camp assistants are expected to interact with campers and should be friendly, enthusiastic and industrious.
-Candidates must be at least 16 years old and should have previous experience working with children.
+Candidates must be at least 14 years old and should have previous experience working with children.
+Pay rate is $10/hr.